 One of the main reasons for the rapid development of insecticide resistance is mutations.
 Mosquitoes overproduce certain enzymes, which absorb the insecticide before it can get to their nervous system and kill them.
 The Culex pipiens species, for example, overproduce enzymes esterase A and B. These enzymes absorb the insecticide before it can do any harm to the mosquito.

 This enzyme overproduction is due to a simultaneous increase in the number of copies of one or two corresponding genes.
-So, these mosquitoes have basically adapted to the point where the insecticide is no longer harmful to them.
+So, these mosquitoes have adapted to the point where the insecticide is no longer harmful.
 Since these mutations happen in certain areas and apply to specific insecticides, the mosquitoes in an entire region can develop insecticide resistance in a short amount of time.

 The good news is that experts and scientists have noticed this problem.
 Research is being done to find ways to combat insecticide resistance and develop new ways to fight mosquitoes.
-This research includes steps like entomological observation, data gathering, and the development of innovative vector control tools.
+This research includes steps like entomological observation, data gathering, and developing innovative vector control tools.

 It also includes the creation of new insecticides that can kill mosquitoes but that mosquitoes won’t develop a resistance to.
 This isn’t a simple task, though.
 It’s difficult to find chemicals that won’t cause the genetic mutations in mosquitoes that result in insecticide resistance and that will be safe to use around humans and other species as well.